Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 • Prepare a felling notch (also called a directional or front notch) that is perpendicular to the direction of fall.

-• First, cut downward at about a 45° angle so that the bottom of the cut is in about 1/5 to 1/4 of the tree trunk diameter.
+• First, cut downward at about a 45° angle so that the bottom of the cut is about 1/5 to 1/4 of the tree trunk diameter.

 • Make a backcut or felling cut on the opposite side of the tree that is about 2.5 to 5 cm (1 to 2 in.) above the horizontal undercut.
-Stop just short of the undercut, leaving about 1/10 of the diameter uncut to make a hinge that will help control direction of fall.
+Stop just short of the undercut, leaving about 1/10 of the diameter uncut to make a hinge that will help control the direction of the fall.

 What are some tips for limbing (removing branches from felled trees)?